-By T.J.
-Porter, WCI Contributor
+By TJ Porter, WCI Contributor

+If you’re old-school and familiar with the tax code, you could always go through the process of filling out paper tax forms with a pen, but for most people, that quickly becomes much too complicated.
+Tax software makes the process much easier and intuitive.
 These programs guide you through preparing your taxes by asking you the essential questions that will give the software all the information it needs to prepare the forms.
 Each program works slightly differently, making each ideal for different types of filers.

 Best Tax Software for Simple Returns: Cash App Taxes